avast/gradle-docker-compose-plugin/README.md

 `composeDown` task stops the application and removes the containers.

+`composePull` task pulls and optionally builds the images required by the application.
+This is useful, for example, with a CI platform that caches docker images to decrease build times.

 ## Why to use Docker Compose?
 1. I want to be able to run my application on my computer, and it must work for my colleagues as well.
 Just execute `docker-compose up` and I'm done.
 2. I want to be able to test my application on my computer - I don't wanna wait till my application is deployed into dev/testing environment and acceptance/end2end tests get executed.
 I want to execute these tests on my computer - it means execute `docker-compose up` before these tests.